anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

-It is RECOMMENDED that object class names comprise lowercase ASCII characters, and that the "\_" (underscore) character be used as a word separator.
+It is RECOMMENDED that object class names use the "camel case" style described in (#camel_casing).
 Though "objectClassName" is a string and [@!RFC9083] does define one object class name with a space separator (i.e. "ip network"), usage of the space character or any other character that requires URL-encoding is NOT RECOMMENDED.
 When object class names are also used in URLs, extensions MUST specify that the names are to be URL-encoded as defined in [@!RFC3986] if the object class names contain any characters requiring URL-encoding.
+A> issue #40

 ### Search Results in Extensions {#search_results_in_extensions}